courts/rem2jorte/README.markdown

 RubyGems
 --------

-A gemspec file is included, so you can build and install remparser as a gem with:
+A gemspec file is included, so you can build and install rem2jorte as a gem with:

     gem build rem2jorte.gemspec
     gem install rem2jorte-x.x.x.gem